 The Court has enormous power and virtually no accountability – not a good combination for a country that calls itself a democracy.

-In the United States, the Supreme Court has become the final arbiter in an ever-expanding number of policy areas, including election financing, gun control, states’ rights, abortion, free speech, civil rights, capital punishment, criminal rights, discrimination, property rights, health care, voting rights, presidential powers, church-state separation, union rights, immigration, gay rights, and so on.
-But this is also the least democratic branch of government.
-Enormous power and virtually no accountability – not a good combination for a country that calls itself a democracy.
+In the United States, the Supreme Court has become the final arbiter in an ever-expanding number of policy areas, including abortion, election financing, gun control, states’ rights, free speech, civil rights, capital punishment, criminal rights, discrimination, property rights, health care, voting rights, presidential powers, church-state separation, union rights, immigration, gay rights, and so on.
+Given the inability of Congress and the president to act decisively, the Court has become the branch that can radically reshape American society in a single decision — as it did in 2022 in the areas of abortion and gun rights.
+And this enormous power is combined with virtually no accountability to the public – not a good combination for a country that calls itself a democracy.

 It almost goes without saying that in any true democracy, the important policy decisions should be made by elected policymakers.
 This power should be held by officials who are responsive to the public and who can be made accountable to them.
 We should be able get rid of them if we don’t like what they are doing.
 But this is not the case with the Supreme Court.
 There is no effective way to make this institution answerable to the public.
 Justices are not elected but appointed by the President and approved by the Senate.
 And once in office, they can do pretty much what they want.
 Even if a vast majority of the public were to strongly disagree with the Court’s decisions, there is very little that they could do about it.
 Impeachment is not a realistic mode of public control.
 It can only be used when a justice is suspected of some kind of criminal activity.
 No justice has ever been removed in this way.